-With the MODTRAN simulation program, however, one can reproduce their thinking based on data published by authors close to the IPCC.
-This is done by first assuming an atmosphere entirely without water vapor and without the other greenhouse gases, and measuring the sensitivity there.
+With the MODTRAN simulation program, however, one can reproduce the thinking based on data published by authors close to the IPCC.
+This is done by first assuming an atmosphere entirely without water vapor and without the other greenhouse gases, and measuring the sensitivity in such a hypothetical atmosphere.

-With the MODTRAN simulation, this situation is achieved when everything in the standard atmosphere is set to 0 except for the content, including no clouds, no water vapor.
+With the MODTRAN simulation, this situation is achieved when everything in the standard atmosphere is set to 0 except for the content, removing all clouds and water vapor.

 This, of course, raises the hypothetical radiation to an unrealistically high value of 347 .
 Clearly, the only deviation from the “ideal curve” is the well-known -hole.